johki9/johki9/README.md

   <br/>

   I'm a Master's candidate in Computer Science from the University of Pennsylvania.
-  Currently, I work at Amazon as a BIE.
+  Currently, I work at Amazon as a BI Engineer.

   <br/><br/>